geoffrey4444/geoffrey-lovelace.com/Workshop/2018/index.md

 These are materials from the 2018 [Cal State Fullerton](https://www.fullerton.edu) Workshop on High-Performance Computing and Gravitational Waves.
-I led the first of these workshops at Cal State Fullerton's [Gravitational-Wave Physics and Astronomy Center](https://physics.fullerton.edu/gwpac) on August 13, 2018 -- August 17, 2018.
+I designed and led this workshop, held at Cal State Fullerton's [Gravitational-Wave Physics and Astronomy Center](https://physics.fullerton.edu/gwpac), on August 13, 2018 -- August 17, 2018.

 ![group photo](6A09BF4D-3264-4152-90B2-A13EF4C424E4.jpeg)